donstenzel/hypertext.ua/README.md

 # HYPERTEXT.ua

-**HYPERTEXT.ua** contains various components to build websites with Uiua.
+**HYPERTEXT.ua** contains various modules to build websites with Uiua.

+Note that this is heavily work in progress.

 ### Library